 GSK and Save the Children have been working in partnership since 2013, implementing life-saving programmes across 46 countries including Vietnam, Colombia and Democratic Republic of Congo.
-We have reached almost three million children under the age of five, and met head on some of the main causes of preventable child deaths – including treating over 282,000 children for malaria, pneumonia or diarrhoea.
+We have reached over 3.15 million children under the age of five, and met head on some of the main causes of preventable child deaths – including treating over 426,000 children for malaria, pneumonia or diarrhoea.

 Our current work in Ethiopia is providing children in some of the hardest-to-reach communities with access to life-saving vaccines, in order to protect them from dangerous but preventable diseases.